 ATTENDANCE: The Board of Education has established an attendance policy to inform parents and students of instruction missed due to absence, and to reduce student absenteeism.

-WHEN YOU ARE ABSENT: See page 16 for attendance procedures.
+WHEN YOU ARE ABSENT: See page student handbook for attendance procedures.

 HEALTH SERVICE: The school health clerk maintains an office in the main office next to the attendance office and is available to help with any health problems and questions.
 Students wishing to visit the health clerk during class time must have a hall pass from their teacher.
 Any medication including over the counter, must be held in the health office with doctor’s and parent permission form on file.